ITA-Dnipro/Sf-073.Java-1/README.md

 "# Sf-073.Java-1"

-Demo project for Object-Relational Mapping Manager - a simple library that can work with H2 database as ORM Opportunities of ORM:
+Demo project for Object-Relational Mapping Manager - a simple library that can work with H2 database as ORM.

+Main opportunities of ORM:

 1. Creating tables in DB relying on the structure of the java class
 2. Adding (persist and save) java objects to DB